braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/ios_sdk_integration.md

 ##### Initialize SDK from BrazeManager.swift
 Next, you must initialize the SDK.
 As mentioned above, this guide assumes you have already [added the SDK]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/initial_sdk_setup/overview/) into your Xcode project.
 You must also have your [app group SDK endpoint]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/initial_sdk_setup/swift_package_manager/#step-4-specify-your-data-cluster) and [`LogLevel`]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/initial_sdk_setup/other_sdk_customizations/#braze-log-level) set in your `info.plist` file.

-Add the `didFinishLaunching...` method from the `AppDelegate.swift` file sans return value in your `BrazeManager.swift` file.
+Add the `didFinishLaunchingWithOptions` method from the `AppDelegate.swift` file without a return type in your `BrazeManager.swift` file.
 By creating a similar method in the `BrazeManager.swift` file, there will not be an `import AppboyUI` statement in your `AppDelegate.swift` file.

 Next, initialize the SDK using your newly declared `apiKey` and `appboyOptions` variables.